mmkal/handy-redis/commands/getset.md

 Atomically sets `key` to `value` and returns the old value stored at `key`.
 Returns an error when `key` exists but does not hold a string value.
+Any previous time to live associated with the key is discarded on successful `SET` operation.

 ## Design pattern